 Each little story is up to you, but Amanda provides us with the exact knowledge we need to embrace this opportunity.
 In the end, your beautiful quilt will be tangible evidence of your ability to go out on a limb, to experiment and play, and to create something uniquely yours.

 And these amazing colors?
 They’re supplied by our garment-dyed Spectrum Cotton collection.
-Get started by picking up our Short Stories Quilt Bundle in this wonderfully bold Feedsack palette, or in our equally lovely Shore and Ginger colorways.
+Get started by picking up a handful of colors like in this wonderfully bold Feedsack palette, or in our equally lovely Shore and Ginger colorways.
 We can’t wait to see the stories you sew!

 Designed for Purl Soho by Amanda Carye of Broadcloth Studio

 To create your own Short Stories Quilt, you will need…

 - Background Fabric: 2 yards of Purl Soho’s Spectrum Cotton

 - Fabric A + Binding Fabric: ¾ yard of Spectrum Cotton

 - Fabrics B-E: ¼ yard of Spectrum Cotton (if you’re assembling your own fabrics, fat quarters work, too!)

 - Backing Fabric: 2 yards of Moda’s Muslin, 90-inch, 200 Count in Natural